Uverworld: 2014–2017: Ø Choir

-2017–present: Tycoon
+2017–2021: Tycoon, Unser and 30

 On August 2, 2017, Uverworld released their 9th studio album Tycoon, three years and a month since their previous album.
 Originally they planned to include 20 new songs in the album, resulting in a recording time of about 90 minutes, which exceeded the time limit for the album.
 Eventually they decided to cut it down to 81 minutes by putting it in a single coupling and recorded tracks.
 Various parts of the album were cut and it fell within 78 minutes 59 seconds, to be adjusted before release.
 Despite the changes, their latest album was a success and ranked first in the Oricon Daily ranking within two days of its release.
 Their new album contains 18 tracks along with a limited edition bonus CD that includes recordings of their live performances.

 On March 14, 2018, the band released their 4th "Men's Festival" concert recording entitled Uverworld King's Parade 2017 Saitama Super Arena.
 On May 2, 2018, they released 32nd single titled "Odd Future" which was chosen as the first opening theme for the third season of the anime series My Hero Academia.
 It peaked at number three on the Oricon chart, and reached fifth place on the Billboard Japan Hot 100.
 On November 7, 2018, they released a new single "Good and Evil / Eden e".
 "Good and Evil" was used for the Japanese dubbed version of Marvel's film Venom which was theatrically released in Japan on November 2, 2018.

 On January 16, 2019, Uverworld released their 18th video album on DVD & Blu-ray titled Uverworld Tycoon Tour at Yokohama Arena 2017.12.21.
 It includes full live footage from their "Men vs. Women Festival" concert on vocalist Takuya∞'s birthday.
 A month later, UVERworld released a new single on February 27, 2019.
 It contains the song "Touch Off" and its instrumental version, and a song titled "ConneQt".
 "Touch Off" was used as the opening theme of the 2019 anime The Promised Neverland.

+On December 4, 2019, the band released their tenth studio album, Unser, which became their first album to reach number one on the Oricon weekly album chart.
 In 2020, the band's song "As One" featured as the theme song for the film Masked Ward.
-Their song "Wings Ever" was the official song of the 2024–25 M.League season, a Japanese professional mahjong league broadcast by Abema.
+Their eleventh studio album, 30, followed on December 22, 2021.

+2022–2023: Enigmasis

+On August 17, 2022, the band released their 41st single, "Pygmalion".
+Their twelfth studio album, Enigmasis, was released on July 19, 2023, and reached number two on the Oricon weekly album chart.
+Ten days after the album's release, on July 29, 2023, Uverworld performed at Nissan Stadium in Yokohama for the first time; a recording of the concert was released on home video as UVERworld The Live at Nissan Stadium 2023.07.29 on December 20, 2023.